ianzapolsky/ianzapolsky.github.io/_posts/2014-03-18-visualizing-buffons-needles.markdown

 this problem for the canvas we were working on earlier.
 Though not very aesthetically pleasing, it actually gives pretty good estimates of pi!
-(Note that this is just running 500 trials, we would expect the number to come closer to actual pi as we increase the number of trials.)
+(Note that this is just running 500 trials, we would expect the number to come much closer to actual pi as we increase the number of trials.)

 <button class="btn centered" onclick="painter.buffon('buffon1', false);">click me</button>
 <p id="num-crosses">crosses:</p>